andgineer/openidc-ohif-orthanc/README.md

 # OHIF Viewer with OpenID-Protected PACS Server (Orthanc)

-This project implements a secure medical imaging viewer setup that protects the PACS Server using OpenID authentication (compatible with corporate SSO).
-The solution uses OpenResty (nginx + lua) and Keycloak for OpenID authentication, leveraging the [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc) library.
+This project implements a secure medical imaging viewer setup that protects the PACS server using OpenID Connect authentication, compatible with corporate SSO systems.
+The solution uses OpenResty (nginx + Lua) and Keycloak for authentication, leveraging the [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc) library.

 ## Features

-- Single-host deployment eliminating CORS issues
+- **Single-host deployment** - Eliminates CORS issues by proxying all services through one domain
-- Corporate SSO integration via OpenID
+- **Corporate SSO integration** - Compatible with existing OpenID Connect providers
-- Streamlined service proxying through OpenResty
+- **Streamlined service proxying through OpenResty** - High-performance nginx + Lua platform
+- **Secure authentication** - Protects PACS server access with session-based authentication
-- OHIF Viewer integration with Orthanc PACS
+- **Medical imaging viewer** - Full-featured OHIF viewer with DICOMWeb support
+- **PACS server** - Orthanc with DICOMWeb API for storing and retrieving medical images

 ## Architecture

 ### CORS Handling
-All services are proxied through a single host (`viewer` container), which combines OpenResty and the OHIF viewer.
-This approach completely eliminates CORS-related issues by having all services available under one domain.
+All services are proxied through a single host (the `viewer` container), which combines OpenResty and the OHIF viewer.
+This approach completely eliminates CORS-related issues by serving all services under one domain.

 ### Authentication Configuration
-Session timing can be configured through the nginx configuration:
+Session timing can be configured in the nginx configuration:
-- Use `session.cookie.renew` to set renewal timing
+- `session.cookie.renew` - Sets session renewal timing
-- Use `session.cookie.lifetime` to set session duration
+- `session.cookie.lifetime` - Sets total session duration

-To set a custom cookie domain:
+To configure a custom cookie domain:
 ```lua
 local session_opts = { cookie = { domain = ".mydomain.com" } }
 ```